 You’ll also need to have fantastic communication and people skills since a lot of the work you will perform will take place over the phone, or via email, when you negotiate and close deals.
 If you are also able to gain some experience in the transportation field using a different job, that can also help you with brokering, because you’ll be able to network and get to know some of the famous people as you perform your job.

-If you want to obtain the best training to become a freight broker, then you should take a freight broker class.
-There is a bevy of different freight broker training experts in the field that offer excellent courses.
-For instance, one well-known instructor in the area, Dennis Brown, works at Freight Broker Bootcamp school.
-Another famous instructor you can consider is Scott Woods, who works at Transportation Training Group.
+If you want to obtain the best training to become a freight broker, then you should take a freight broker class or following creators who are creating helpful content for free.
+There is a bevy of different freight broker training experts and we have them all listed in our Freight Broker Training Resource found on our website.

 However, you can always search for your own.
 Just make sure you take time to look at reviews from people that have previously taken the classes.
 Regardless of what class you attend, paying to get some broker training with an expert can help prepare you to succeed in the industry, and also connect you with some of the most influential people in the industry.

 By taking classes, you’ll learn some fundamental knowledge about your work as a freight broker, how to deal with shippers, and how to handle different shipping rate negotiations.
-Plus, training can also help guide you toward available freight broker jobs, allowing you to find the opportunity of a lifetime.
+Plus, training can also help guide you toward available freight broker jobs, allowing you to find the opportunity of a lifetime and eventually become an independent freight agent.

 Step #2: List Possible Freight Broker Partners